-During their time in Oxford, applicants had at least two interviews at their first-assigned College, and may have also been interviewed by their second-assigned College and other Colleges.
+Applicants had at least two interviews at their first-assigned College, and may have also been interviewed by their second-assigned College and other Colleges.
 Interviews were academic in nature.
 Applicant performance was judged according to the admissions criteria.
 The interviews were graded on a scale of 0 to 9 against agreed descriptors.
-All shortlisted applicants in the most disadvantaged band who were predicted to achieve the standard offer were interviewed at two separate Colleges.